Does My Car Insurance Cover an RV?

 Summer vacation with an RV and canoe.
 Does My Car Insurance Cover an RV, Too?

-Owning an RV can open up a world of possibilities, from adventures to business trips and more.
-But whether you plan to go fully nomadic or just take the RV out on occasional vacations, it still brings many risks that need to be acknowledged right away.
-You'll need the right coverage to protect against accidents, theft, and more.
+Owning a recreational vehicle (RV) can open up a world of possibilities, from short-term vacations to long-term adventures.
+Whether you plan to go fully nomadic or just take the RV out on occasional vacations, owning an RV still brings many risks that need to be acknowledged right away.

 motorhome